Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Data

-From this catalog, we use the photometric redshifts and inferred total infrared luminosities ($L_{\mathrm{IR}}$ = rest-frame 8--1000\,$\mu$m luminosity) derived using the \texttt{EAZY} code \citep{Brammer2008}.
+From this catalogue, we use the photometric redshifts and inferred total infrared luminosities ($L_{\mathrm{IR}}$ = rest-frame 8--1000\,$\mu$m luminosity) derived using the \texttt{EAZY} code \citep{Brammer2008}.
 This $L_{\mathrm{IR}}$ value is an inferred quantity derived from SED fitting based on the principle of energy balance.
 Specifically, this calculation is based on the method implemented in the EAZY code, which uses Flexible Stellar Population Synthesis (\texttt{FSPS}) templates \citep{Conroy2009} to model the starlight and estimate the energy absorbed by dust.
-This absorbed energy is then assumed to be re-radiated in the FIR, following the spectral templates of \cite{Magdis2012}.
+This absorbed energy is then assumed to be re-radiated in the FIR, following the spectral templates of \cite{Magdis2012}. \rev{We note that the COSMOS2020 catalogue relies solely on optical-to-mid-infrared photometry (up to IRAC 4.5\,$\mu$m) and does not include far-infrared or longer wavelength data in the SED fitting process \citep{Weaver2022}.}

-\rev{The catalog includes a \texttt{FLAG\_COMBINED} column, which identifies sources within a clean area of 1.278\,deg$^2$ with full HSC, VISTA, and \textit{Spitzer}/IRAC coverage and removes sources affected by bright stars or artifacts.
+The catalogue includes a \texttt{FLAG\_COMBINED} column, which identifies sources within a clean area of 1.278\,deg$^2$ with full HSC, VISTA, and \textit{Spitzer}/IRAC coverage and removes sources affected by bright stars or artefacts.
 We use this flag in the final stage of our analysis (Section \ref{sec:application}) when constructing our final prior list.
-For the prior list construction, we cross-match our master catalog with the full Farmer dataset (964,506 sources) using a search radius of 0.3 arcsec.
-This results in a matched sample of 650,148 sources, which serves as the basis for our star-galaxy classification.}
+For the prior list construction, we cross-match our master catalogue with the full \texttt{FARMER} dataset (964,506 sources) using a search radius of 0.3 arcsec.
+This results in a matched sample of 650,148 sources, which serves as the basis for our star-galaxy classification.